sabc0github/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Difference In Median of Total Steps/Day: 1.1886792452824
 ```
+Difference In Median of Total Steps/Day: `1.1886792452824`

-######4.3 What is the impact of imputing missing data on the estimates of the total daily number of steps?
+####4.3 What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```r
 message("No major impact of imputing missing data on the estimates of the total daily number of steps")